 Natural or Unconscious Mediums.
-Those who produce the phenomena spontaneously, without any participation of their will, and often against it.
+Those who produce the phenomena spontaneously, without any participation of their will, and often unknown to them.
 (No. 161.)

 Optional or Voluntary Mediums.
 Those who have the power of inducing the phenomena by an act of their will.
 (No. 160.)